 My uncle and I would sit in his darkened, air conditioned TV room eating juicy watermelon off metal folding trays and laugh at all the shows.
 Sometimes he’d set up his movie projector and we’d watch old family films as well.

-My uncle and aunt had three, tall and active sons constantly going in and out of the house.
-Once, when they were all home together, they got into their SEARS above ground pool and started walking clockwise in the water to create a huge whirlpool.
-I got to jump into the middle right as it was at ‘peak swirl.’
+My uncle and aunt had three, tall, good-looking sons constantly going in and out of the house.
+Once, when they were all home together, they got into the SEARS above ground pool and started walking clockwise in the water to create a huge whirlpool.
+I was invited to jump into the middle right as it was at ‘peak swirl.’
 It was awesome!

 I was the cousin from far away that nobody ever got to see, so I was treated kinda special.

-Elvis died that later that summer.
-I heard it announced on the radio as I sat at the kitchen table counting all the fruit on Aunt Marge’s wallpaper.
-I was surprised how much she cried and cared.
+Elvis died that that summer.
+I heard it announced on the radio as I sat at the kitchen table counting the fruit on Aunt Marge’s wallpaper.
+I was surprised how much she cried.